 Joel H. Paget, Senior Immigration Attorney and Member

 Joel assists in obtaining business visas, classification, permanent residency and citizenship for immigrants in the United States.
 Joel also works with immigrants to obtain temporary and permanent positions as executives, managers or specialists and he also advises on treaty rights and obligations for payment or non-payment of taxes.

-Marsha T. Mavunkel, Of Counsel
+Marsha T. Mavunkel, Associate

 Marsha T. Mavunkel

 Marsha focuses her practice exclusively in the area of U.S. Immigration and Naturalization law.
 She advises clients on family and employment based U.S. immigration law, and assists both corporate and individual clients with all aspects of the immigration process.